CURE: Simulation-Augmented Auto-Tuning in Robotics

-In { \sf{CURE}}, as shown in Algorithm \ref{alg:cure-alg}, the covariance function $k:\mathcal{X}\times\mathcal{X}\rightarrow\mathbb{R}$ dictates the structure of the response function that we fit to the observed data.
-For integer variables, we implemented the Mat\'ern kernel~\cite{rasmussen2006gaussian}.
-The main reason behind this choice is that along each dimension of the configuration response functions a different level of smoothness can be observed.
+\paragraph{Model fitting} Here, we provide some practical considerations to make GPs applicable for configuration optimization.
+In \ourapproach, as shown in Algorithm \ref{alg:cure-alg}, the covariance function $k:\mathcal{X}\times\mathcal{X}\rightarrow\mathbb{R}$ dictates the structure of the response function that we fit to the observed data.
+For integer variables, we implemented the Mat\'ern kernel~\cite{gpml}.
+The main reason behind this choice is that along each dimension of the configuration response functions, a different level of smoothness can be observed.
 Mat\'ern kernels incorporate a smoothness parameter $\nu>0$ that allows greater flexibility in modeling such functions.
 The following is a variation of the Mat\'ern kernel for $\nu=1/2$:

 where $r^2(\mathbf{x}_i,\mathbf{x}_j)=(\mathbf{x}_i-\mathbf{x}_j)^\intercal \mathbf{\Lambda} (\mathbf{x}_i-\mathbf{x}_j)$ for some positive semidefinite matrix $\mathbf{\Lambda}$.
 For categorical variables, we implement the following \cite{hutter2009automated}: